 - Flats are the only style that top brands don’t offer in the expensive price range

 - Mid-priced shoes seem to be the most common among top brands

-- The top 3 brands with price discounts: Easy Spirit, Tommy Hilfiger, New Balance
+- Brands with the highest price discounts: Easy Spirit, Tommy Hilfiger, New Balance

 - Over half of the top brands have discounted their shoes from 30 – 50%

 - If you’re looking for a cheaper but popular athletic shoe, Easy Spirit or NB would be a much better option than Nike.

 The discount ratio is the current % of shoes available at a discounted price from each style.
 It is calculated by dividing the number of products with an 'on-sale' value = True, by the total number of products in that shoe style.

 - It comes as a surprise that sneakers are the most discounted style